 1 1/4 - 1 1/2 pounds ground pork

 1 pound thin asparagus spears, trimmed, cut into 1/2- to 3/4-inch pieces

 2 tablespoons Sriracha chile garlic sauce

 1/4 cup oyster sauce

 1 tablespoon honey

-Heat 2 teaspoons of the sesame oil and 1 tablespoon of the olive oil in a heavy large wok or deep skillet over high heat.
-Add asparagus, chili, and ginger.
+Heat 1 tablespoon sesame oil in heavy large wok (or deep skillet) over high heat.
+Add asparagus, Sriracha, ginger and garlic.
 Toss until asparagus is crisp-tender, about 3 minutes.
-Using slotted spoon, transfer asparagus mixture to plate.
+Transfer asparagus to a bowl and set aside.

 Add remaining tablespoon sesame oil to wok.
 Add pork and stir-fry until browned, using spoon to break up pork into small pieces, about 4 minutes.
 Return asparagus to the pan, along with the remaining 1/4 cup soy sauce, oyster sauce, and honey.
 Stir-fry until pork is cooked through, about 2 minutes.
 Add scallions; toss to incorporate.